 Description

 In Swift, specifying a function’s return type is crucial for readability, maintainability, and to avoid potential runtime errors.
-This rule enforces that the return type of a function should always be explicitly stated using the ‘->’ symbol followed by the type of the value that will be returned.
+This rule enforces that the return type of a function should be explicitly stated using the ‘->’ symbol when the function returns a value.

-Not specifying a return type can lead to confusion for other developers who might use your function, as they won’t be able to predict what kind of value they should expect.
-Additionally, it can cause errors if the function is expected to return a value but doesn’t, or returns a different type than expected.
+Not specifying a return type for a value-returning function can lead to confusion for other developers who might use your function, as they won’t be able to predict what kind of value they should expect.
+Additionally, it can cause errors if the function returns a different type than expected.
+Functions that return nothing (Void) may omit the return type; for example, func viewDidAppear(_ animated: Bool) { refresh() } is compliant.